Houthis attack Abu Dhabi oil depot, airport with kamikaze drones

 Occurred: January 2022

-The UAE’s Ministry of Interior has announced a complete ban on the use of recreational drones across the country.
+The UAE’s Ministry of Interior responded by announcing a complete ban on the use of recreational drones across the country, with anyone caught violating the ban facing up to five years in prison and a minimum fine of Dh100,000.

-The attack is seen to raise concerns about the misuse of drones, and more generally about the nature and use of lethal autonomous and semi-autonomous weapons.
+The attack was seen to raise concerns about the misuse of drones and more generally about the nature and use of lethal autonomous and semi-autonomous weapons.

 Operator: Ansar Allah